Publications

 We study the effects of labor market shocks on immigration enforcement by evaluating the impact of the Great Recession on the likelihood that commuting zones partner with immigration authorities through 287(g) agreements and early adoption of Secure Communities and become subject to E-Verify mandates.
 Using a difference in differences framework we find that a one percentage point increase in the Great Recession driven unemployment rate is associated with a one percentage point increase in the likelihood of signing a 287(g) agreement, early adoption of Secure Communities, and a two to three-percentage point increase in the likelihood of adopting E-Verify.

-Supply-Side Responses in School Choice w/Chandon Adger (R&R at American Economic Journal: Economic Policy)
+Supply-Side Responses in School Choice w/Chandon Adger (R&R at Journal of Public Economics)

 This paper examines the competitive effects of the Indiana Choice Scholarship Program on public and participating private schools.
 Using a difference-in-differences design, we find that high exposure public schools witnessed increases in quality, driven by improvements in math.
 Initially poor performing public schools drive our results, suggesting that the public school quality gap shrank because of the program.
 Average quality at participating private schools fell following the program’s adoption.
 We also present suggestive evidence that high exposure participating private schools saw larger declines in quality.
 Policymakers should consider these indirect effects to understand vouchers' total impact on educational outcomes.